Alai Osai: Cast

+Production

+Alai Osai marked the directorial debut of Sirumugai Ravi who earlier assisted R. Sundarrajan.

 Soundtrack

-Soundtrack was composed by Ilaiyaraaja.
-The lyrics for the songs were written by Ilayabharathi, Gangai Amaran, Muthulingam, Kamakodian and Vairamuthu.
+The soundtrack was composed by Ilaiyaraaja.
 The song "Poradada" became an anthem for Dalits, and was reused in two Tamil films directed by Mari Selvaraj: Pariyerum Perumal (2018) and Karnan (2021).

-Reception
+Release and reception

+Alai Osai was given an A (restricted to adults) certificate by the censor board without any cuts, and released on 14 January 1985.
 Jayamanmadhan of Kalki wrote many of the artistes were wasted for 16 reels and felt Ilaiyaraaja had used tunes which could be considered worthless for other films.
-He concluded the review saying those who go to the beach and listen to the waves for three hours are wise.
+Jayamanmadhan concluded the review saying those who go to the beach and listen to the waves for three hours are wise.

+Legacy

+Following Vijayakanth's death in 2023, Film Companion included the film in their list "7 Vijayakanth Films That Left an Indian Cinema Legacy".